Stakeholder Engagement: Our Approach and System

 We collaborate and work in partnership with local communities and fulfill our duties as a corporate citizen.

-Communication methods FY2021 Results Content Influence on the management and business activities
+Content of Engagement Influence on the management and business activities

 • Exchange opinions through local administrative organizations, etc.